shangril/crero/README.md

 Currently require PHP>=7.0

+* 20210711 Security patch.
+All version newer than 20200919 must upgrade to fix a security issue that affected .htaccess in /radio/e/, causing exposition of the IPs of the listeners of the radio.
+Upgrade and make sure you have .htaccess in /radio/e/ still present and working.

-*20180817 release : stats rewritten.
+* 20180817 release : stats rewritten.
 Please note that the ancient statistics you may have gathered won't now display correctly in the new stats system.
 If you need them for future reference, please make a backup before upgrade (ie: go to your admin pannel, select, copy, and paste elsewhere)

 CreRo is a CMS for record labels, and was initially written to power Crem Road records.